LucasFilipaki/Heart-failure-prediction-end-to-end/README.md

 ### Goal

-> We aiming to reach scores of +90% accuracy in a model at predicting whether a patient has or not heart disease.
+> We aim to reach scores of +90% accuracy in a model for predicting whether a patient has or not heart disease.

 ### Evaluation Metric